neuronflow/blob_loss/README.md

 [https://arxiv.org/abs/2205.08209](https://arxiv.org/abs/2205.08209)

 ## computation time
-note that this implementation is not optimized for computation time
+note that this implementation is not optimized for computation time.
+I would love to see your more efficient implementation!

 ## citation
 Please cite blob loss when using it: